Like all animals, dogs have a very specialized form of communication. How dogs communicate is truly fascinating.

 The way their body moves

 How the ears move and are positioned can also signal a different reaction.
-Earns that are moved forward, can mean that your pet is highly interested or agitated.
-If its ears are pinned tightly against the dog’s head, he may be stressed or worried.
+Ears that are moved forward can mean that your pet is highly interested or agitated.
+If the dog’s ears are pinned tightly against its head, he may be stressed or worried.

 The fact of the matter is, dogs communicate with each other in their own special way.
 What’s important is that you know how to handle them, when they encounter other dogs and animals.